AlbertWhite/site-v2.0/src/data/blogs/workflow.md

 ![](/images/workflow/workflow1.png)

 Continuous delivery goes one step further than continuous integration.
-After the build and automatic test, the code will be deployed to cdn so that the product owners can make manually tests on the recette environments.
+After the build and automatic test, the code will be deployed to cdn so that the product owners can make manually tests on the staging environments.
 Here is the workflow of continuous delivery:
 ![](/images/workflow/workflow2.png)

 In case of tools, nowadays gitlab and github have native CI/CD tool.
 There are also plenty of third-party services like [Codeship](https://codeship.com/).
 Docker is always preferred for preparing for linux environment.